-Prevents the early release of eggs from the ovaries (premature ovulation) in women who are undergoing fertility treatments with controlled ovulation.
+Prevents premature ovulation in women who are undergoing fertility treatments with controlled ovulation.

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - This medicine is usually injected into the lower abdomen, near the navel.